Product Taxonomy Automation

 Taxonomy & Standardized Product Categories

 Each category in Google's taxonomy is carefully organized and labeled to help shoppers find products quickly and easily.
-Since Google's taxonomy is standardized across sites, shoppers also benefit from consistent navigation and expect to find similar categories in your online store as the ones they are used to from other sites.
+Since Google's taxonomy can be standardized across sites, shoppers also benefit from consistent navigation and expect to find similar categories in your online store as the ones they are used to from other sites.
 For you as the merchant, the taxonomy is used to help merchants optimize their product listings to attract more customers and maximize their sales.

 Categories